Purple Cabbage Slaw (Grilled, Bold & Beautiful)

 - Buy matchstick carrots.

-- 1/2 cup julienne (or matchstick) carrots
+- 1/2 cup julienne carrots (or use matchstick carrots for shortcut)

-- 1/4 cup green onions, chopped
+- 1/4 cup green onions, chopped ~ 2 green onions

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

 - salt and pepper to taste